Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of

 \end{proof}

-\begin{remark}[\textbf{Starting point and warm-start}] We set $\wstoc[0] = \vstocj[0]{w} = 0$ to simplify the analisys.
-Similar results hold also for any $\wstoc[0] \in \R^d, \vstocj[0]{w} \in \R^d$.
-In that case one can obtain bounds similar to the ones in \Cref{th:firstconv} with a dependence on the starting point (see Theorems~4.1 and 4.2 in \cite{grazzi2021convergence}).
-Previous work have exploited this dependency to study the warm-start of the LL (LS) which sets, at the $\s$-th UL iteration $w_0(\lambda_\s) = w_{t}(\lambda_{\s-1})$ ($v_0(w, \lambda_\s) = v_{k}(w, \lambda_{\s-1})$).
-However, this complicates the analysis, since the bounds will also depend on the UL update (e.g. on the UL step size $\alpha_\s$). \end{remark}
+\begin{remark}[On warm-start] Using Assumption~\ref{ass:add}\ref{ass:boundw} and setting $\vstocj[0]{w} = 0$ we removed any dependency on the starting points for the LL and LS in the final rates of \Cref{th:firstconv}.
+On the contrary, previous work have exploited this dependency to study the warm-start of the LL (LS) which sets, at the $\s$-th UL iteration $w_0(\lambda_\s) = w_{t}(\lambda_{\s-1})$ ($v_0(w, \lambda_\s) = v_{k}(w, \lambda_{\s-1})$).
+However, this complicates the analysis, since the rates of \Cref{th:firstconv} will also depend on the UL update (e.g. on the UL step size $\alpha_\s$). \end{remark}

 \endgroup